 True or False: The Longer You’ve had Diabetes, the Higher the Chance of Developing Trouble in the Back of the Eyes

-Diabetic retinopathy is the leading cause of vision loss and eye issues in the working age population in our country.
+Diabetic retinopathy is the leading cause of vision loss and eye problems in the working-age population in our country.

-The answer is true: The key thing to remember about Diabetic Eye Disease is the longer you’ve had Diabetes, the higher the chance of developing trouble in the back of the eyes.
-Diabetes causes trouble in the retina and eyesight issues through a number of ways.
-Primarily, when you’ve had Diabetes for many years, this results in damage to the small blood vessels in the back of our eyes.
+The answer is true: The key thing to remember about Diabetic Eye Disease is the longer you’ve had Diabetes, the higher the chance of developing problems in the back of the eyes.
+Diabetes causes trouble in the retina and eyesight issues in a number of ways.
+Primarily, when you’ve had Diabetes for many years, this results in damage to the small blood vessels in the back of your eyes.

 Surendar Purohit, M.D.